Balancing work and life can be a challenge! This working mom survival guide is a must-read for anyone struggling with

-By far, this is one of the biggest reasons I’m able to balance work and life.
+By far, this is one of the biggest reasons I’m able to balance work and family.
 Ever since my eldest was born, I’ve worked a flexible schedule.
 I’ve worked part time, reducing my hours from 40 to 32.
 I worked from home, both full days or a few hours in the afternoons and evenings.
 I’ve had schedule shifts, where I come in and leave work earlier.

 You can adjust your work schedule in so many ways.
 Job sharing, working one day at home and cutting your hours in half are a few examples.

 This may be the hardest one to pull off.
 You need the right job, a willing employer, and the discipline to work from home.
 Still, it’s worth considering.
 I miss out on mornings with my kids but am able to hang out with them in the afternoons and evenings.

 4. Get your partner on board

 We need to stop assuming that child care falls on our shoulders.
 Let your partner cover responsibilities as well so you’re not delegating duties but parenting equally.

 5. Hold realistic expectations

 I stopped bothering with messy house guilt.
 As we speak, I still have chores to do, and my home is not as clean as it once had been before I had kids.

 I also don’t put as much time into my beauty routine.
 I stick to the basics and save the glam looks for special occasions.

 Along the same lines, let go of the guilt by trusting your child care providers.
 They’ve had plenty of years caring for children—your baby is in good hands.